spencertipping/bipolar/sources.md

 A nontrivial amount of the controversy involves cancer treatments, whose conflict-of-interest profile is pretty different from psychiatric medicine -- especially supplement-based.
 But it's worth looking out for studies that have questionable features.

-For example, I'll go through how I would evaluate [this study on gotu kola and acoustic startle response](https://pubmed.ncbi.nlm.nih.gov/11106141/):
+For example, I'll go through how I would evaluate [this study on gotu kola and acoustic startle response](https://pubmed.ncbi.nlm.nih.gov/11106141/), which I found after drafting the [strategy section](strategy.md):

 + Conflicts of interest
   + Gotu kola is unregulated, so there's no regulatory incentive to conclude efficacy (good)